In the last chapter, we gave each

 text?

-So, in fact, browsers resolve percentages to absolute pixel units
+In fact, browsers resolve font size percentages to absolute pixel

 computed, used, and actual values, and they affect lots of CSS